galenseilis/old_blog/_posts/discrete-differential-geometry-keenan-crane-notes.md

 where we can reprsent $\mathcal{J}$ as a [rotation matrix](https://en.wikipedia.org/wiki/Rotation_matrix).

 This definition is almost the same as saying that the unit normal is any vector which is orthonogal to the tangent, but it actually specifies a specific vector rather than just any vector.
 Recall that for a planar curve there will be two opposite vectors that are orthogonal to the tangent vector at a point in a curve.
+If you go up into 3-dimensional ambient space, or higher, you will typically have an infinite number of normal vectors to a curve.

 In coordinate form, this can be written:

 $$(x,y) \overset{\mathcal{J}}{\mapsto} (-y, x)$$

+#### Example: Computing the unit normal of a circle

+Supposing our parametrization of a circle from earlier, and the unit tanget vector from both, we can write the unit tangent vector as:

+$$N(s) = \mathcal{J}T(s) = (- \cos s, - \sin s).$$

+The image of $N$ comprises a set of vectors that all point toward the center of the circle.
+Does this apply to [n-spheres](https://en.wikipedia.org/wiki/Sphere)?

+Notice that would have been logically-consistent to adopt a different definition $N  = \mathcal{J}T$ which would have chosen the opposite set of vectors that point away from the center of the circle.
+What's more important is to pick one definition, or the other, of the unit tangent and apply it consistently.

+### What is the curvature of a plane curve?

+The curvature is an arc-length parametrized curve that can be expressed as the rate of change of the unit tangent.
+More explicitly we write this as

+$$\kappa (s) \triangleq \langle N(s), \frac{d}{ds} T(s) \rangle$$

+where $\langle\bullet,\bullet\rangle$ is an [inner product](https://en.wikipedia.org/wiki/Inner_product_space), which in this setting is the [dot product](https://en.wikipedia.org/wiki/Dot_product).

+Knowing that the unit tangent vector is itself the first derivative of the curve, we can also write the curvature like this:

+$$\kappa (s) \triangleq \langle N(s), \frac{d^2}{ds^2} \gamma (s) \rangle .$$

+This leads to a key concept that curvature is closely-related to the second derivative.

+The reason we take this second derivative and multiply it by the unit normal vector is to preserve the sign of the derivative.
+If we instead took the norm of the second derivative we would lose this sign.
+What does the sign tell us?
+It tells us about orientation, especially in the sense of what direction the curve is turning toward.